Deal with debt

-Many businesses like banks, electricity and other service providers have hardship teams.
+Many businesses, like banks and electricity and other service providers, have hardship teams.
 They may be able to delay, reduce or waive debt repayments depending on your situation.

 Contact your energy provider to find out what help is available.
 You can also ask your financial counsellor to talk to hardship teams for you.
 They often get better results if they negotiate for you.

-Rural Financial Counselling Services support primary producers in the fishing industry and small rural businesses, fishing enterprises and forest growers or harvesters who suffer financial hardship.
+Rural Financial Counselling Services support farmers, small rural businesses, fishing enterprises and forest growers or harvesters who suffer financial hardship.

-Find a Rural Financial Counselling Service on the Department of Agriculture and Water Resources website.
+Find a Rural Financial Counselling Service on the Department of Agriculture Water and the Environment website.

 You may get a court order, summons, statement of claim or liquidation claim about a debt.
 Legal notices are serious.
 Don’t ignore a notice or you may get a bad credit score.
 The MoneySmart website details what credit scores are and how they affect you.

 Read where you can get free legal advice on the MoneySmart website.